microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 }
 ```

-**Step 16.** Now in the Index call we need to populate our location value with the correct value from the user.
+**Step 16.** Now in the Index method inside `.\PartsUnlimited\src\PartsUnlimitedWebsite\Controllers\ManageController.cs` we need to populate our location value with the correct value from the user.

 ```csharp
 //